 The Bank has adopted Duration Gap Analysis for assessing the impact (as a percentage) on the Economic Value of Equity (Economic Value Perspective) by applying a notional interest rate shock of 200 bps.
 RBI has issued draft guidelines vide DBOD.No.
-BP.
+Bp.
 7/21.04.098/ 2005-06 dated April 17, 2006 on improvements to banks' Asset Liability Management framework, covering interest rate risk and liquidity risk measurement / reporting frameworks and prudential limits.
 Subsequently, on November 04, 2010, RBI issued a circular on Interest Rate Risk using Duration Gap Analysis and these guidelines have been taken into account while calculating IRRBB.
+As per the RBI guideline circular DOR.MRG.REC.102/00-00-009/2022-23 dated 17.02.2023 on "Governance, Measurement and Management of Interest Rate Risk in Banking Book (IRRBB)", the bank is taking steps in measuring, monitoring & disclosing the exposure to Interest Rate Risk in Banking Book (IRRBB).
+The revised measurement of IRRBB was calculated using the position as of 30.06.2023 and submitted to RBI on 31.08.2023 as per extant guidelines.
+The date of implementation of revised guidelines will be announced by RBI in due cource.
 The Bank calculates Modified Duration Gap on Assets & Liabilities and arrives at the impact on Economic Value of Equity.
 The Bank is calculating IRRBB on a monthly basis.

 - a.
-The impact of change in Interest Rate i.e. Earnings at Risk for 200 bps interest rate shock as on 30.09.2022 is Rs.216.18 crore. - b.
-The impact of change in market value of Equity for an interest rate shock of 200 bps as on 30.09.2022 is 8.91%.
+The impact of change in Interest Rate i.e. Earnings at Risk for 200 bps interest rate shock as on 30.09.2023 is Rs.177.16 crore. - b.
+The impact of change in market value of Equity for an interest rate shock of 200 bps as on 30.09.2023 is 5.25%.

-TABLE DF - 10 General disclosures for exposures related to counterparty credit risk
+TABLE DF - 10

+General disclosures for exposures related to counterparty credit risk